RutkowskaKarolina/SUML_03_Docker/README.md

 ## Description
 This project is for image classification using the YOLOv5 model.
-YOLOv5 (You Only Look Once) is one of the most popular architectures for image processing.
+YOLOv5 is one of the most popular architectures for image processing.
 It is fast and accurate in detecting and classifying objects in images.

 ## Requirements
 - Docker installed on your computer